kietly/cs109a/index.md

 with other users with no direct human involvement, has been the subject of much scrutiny and attention in recent years.
 These bots have been used to attempt to alter perceptions of political discourse on social media, spread misinformation, and manipulate online rating and review systems[1].
-In the 2016 election, Twitter bots were shaping the outcome of the election.
-A recent study estimated that Twitter Bots may have boosted Trump's votes by 3.23%.
-During the Brexit 2016, the bots may have added 1.76% points to "pro-leave" votes[6].
+In the 2016 United States Presidential election, a recent study estimated that Twitter Bots may have boosted President Trump's votes by 3.23%.
+During the United Kingdom Brexit vote in 2016, the bots may have added 1.76% points to "pro-leave" votes[6].

 #### The Questions